IgorGrieder/TIL/node.js/importing-files.md

 ## Config files

 `Configuration files` are the main solution for this module importing confusion.
-A most appropriate example of the usage of a config file would be the following one.
+A most appropriate example of a config file usage would be the following one.

 In this example, a AWS S3 connection is being established and it will be used by our main module `index.js` and inside a get request `route.js`.